 - "Organization URL" - Company/School/Organization URL e.g. https://rockylinux.org/

-- "Private" - Checking this box hides this site from public use.
+- "Private" - Checking this box hides your mirror from public use.

 - "User active" - Uncheck this box to temporarily disable this site, it will be removed from public listings.

 - "All sites can pull from me?" - Enable all mirror sites to pull from me without explicitly adding them to my list.